 The Department of Education has three program areas: Curriculum & Instruction, Educational Leadership, and Adult & Higher Education.
 As the undergraduate teacher education unit, Curriculum & Instruction provides programs in elementary education and secondary education.
-The Teacher Education Program is nationally accredited by the Teacher Education Accreditation Council/Council for the Accreditation of Educator Preparation (TEAC/CAEP)) as well as by the Montana Board of Public Education.
+The Teacher Education Program is nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP) as well as by the Montana Board of Public Education (BPE).

-Curriculum & Instruction also offers a Master's degree for advanced professional development for practicing teachers and other education professionals, a graduate endorsement in Library Media, and a Doctoral degree (Ed.D.) for those preparing to teach in education departments at the university level.
+Curriculum & Instruction also offers a Master's degree for advanced professional development for practicing teachers and other education professionals, a graduate certificate in Library Media, and two Doctoral degrees (Ed.D. and Ph.D.).

-The Educational Leadership program offers a Master's degree for the principalship, a Superintendent's Endorsement obtained beyond the Master's degree, an Education Specialist degree, and a Doctoral degree to prepare individuals who are seeking careers in a variety of areas of Educational Leadership.
-The Educational Leadership program is nationally accredited by the Teacher Education Accreditation Council (TEAC) as well as by the Montana Board of Public Education.
+The Educational Leadership program offers a Master's (M.Ed.) degree for the leading to licensure as a K-12 Principal, a Superintendent' Certificate obtained beyond the Master's degree, an Education Specialist degree, and a two Doctoral degrees (Ed.D. and Ph.D.) to prepare individuals who are seeking careers in a variety of areas of Educational Leadership.
+The Educational Leadership program is nationally accredited by the TCouncil for the Accreditation of Educator Preparation (CAEP) as well as by the Montana Board of Public Education (BPE).

-The program in Adult and Higher Education offers Master's and Doctoral level degrees and a College Teaching Certificate for those seeking careers in Higher Education or other post-secondary educational venues.
+The program in Adult and Higher Education offers Master's (M.Ed.) and Doctoral level (Ed.D. and Ph.D.) degrees and a College Teaching Certificate for those seeking careers in Higher Education or other post-secondary educational venues.

 The mission of the Department of Education is to prepare highly qualified professional educators and administrators through exemplary campus and distance based programs and field placements in quality public and private schools.
 In addition, the department contributes to the State of Montana and the nation through the faculty's active research and outreach efforts.